816.718.2260

 2. Who do we need to hear these things?

-The important things to say are best summarized as Message Points outlined in a Message Platform [link to come].
+The important things to say are best summarized as Message Points outlined in a Message Platform.
 We have a sample of a message platform you can start with.
 We encourage you to think about your strategic priorities (what are your five year goals, for example) and how your messages can support them.

 You could refine these questions to focus directly on the 60th anniversary: Who needs to know we’re celebrating our 60th anniversary and how do we make sure they’re aware of it?